KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Update ElectricCharge utilization to be 500 rather than 100 (mass per EC unchanged).
 Now it quite closely matches Silver Zinc Oxide batteries in volume as well as mass.
 *Spanier: add KSPX Short 2.5m RCS config.
 *Revert to showing the full precision volume of tanks.
-*Remove configs for B9 jets; use AJE.
+*Removed configs for B9 jets and rockets; use AJE.
+*Removed last remaining engine configs (Starwaster's NTRs, TT Vector engine)--use an engine pack!
-*Update to 0.24
+*Update to 0.24.1

 v6.4 \/
 *Allow fuselages to hold life support resources